 Canada is a North American country consisting of ten provinces and three territories.
 Canada is the world’s second-largest country by total area, and its common border with the United States is the world’s longest land border shared by the same two countries.
 Canada is a federal state governed as a parliamentary democracy and a constitutional monarchy, with Queen Elizabeth II as its head of state.
 The country is officially bilingual and multicultural at the federal level.
-The population is approximately 35 million as of 2013.
-Canada is a developed country, with the ninth highest per capita income globally; It ranks highest among the international measurements of education, government transparency, civil liberties, quality of life, and economic freedom.
+The population is approximately 3.8 crores (2020).
+Canada has the tenth-largest economy in the world with a nominal GDP of $1.73 trillion.
+Canada’s per capita GDP of $46,260.71 is ranked 20th globally while its GDP (PPP) of $1.84 trillion is ranked 17th globally.
+Canada’s GDP is expected to rise to $2.13 trillion by 2023.
+It ranks highest among the international measurements of education, government transparency, civil liberties, quality of life, and economic freedom.
 Canada is a recognized middle power and a member of many international institutions, including the G7, G8, G20, ICCPR, NATO, NAFTA, OECD, WTO, Commonwealth of Nations, Francophone, OAS, APEC, and the United Nations.
 C URRENCY OF CANADA – CANADIAN DOLLAR (CAD).

 WHY STUDY IN CANADA :

-- Canada plays host to more than 180,000 International students in any given year.
+- In 2021, the number of international students hosted by Canada was 530,000.
 Increasingly, Canada is becoming the country of choice for students from all parts of the world.